Would Half A Trillion Be Sufficient To Stop Extinction - Or Would It Simply Float More Boats??

 Tools are used by human beings - and, as such - are ways of manipulating energy for beneficial or detrimental reasons.

-I have been around enough very poor people - and enough very rich people - to see that both the poor and the rich can be spiritually bankrupt - and miserable and unhappy - and be motivated by anger, hostility and fear and ego - and therefore evil - or by compassion and humility and courage and therefore by “good”.
+I have been around enough very poor people - and enough very rich people - to see that both the poor and the rich can be spiritually bankrupt - and miserable and unhappy - and be motivated by anger, hostility and fear and ego - and therefore evil - or, motivated by compassion - and humility and courage - and therefore be “good”.

 As with everything in life - our material possessions are seen by the philosophically, emotionally and spiritually healthy to be just a bunch of tools to be used for good - or for ill.